 The UN World Food Programme (WFP) said on Sunday it was moving aid to its field headquarters in Labutta using trucks provided by its partners in Burma, including the Red Cross.

 The WFP has flown in seven shipments of aid, and an eighth was due to land on Sunday, spokesperson in Bangkok Marcus Prior said.
+The agency said its food shipments had been briefly impounded on Friday at Rangoon airport.

 France is set to deliver 1 500 tonnes of rice aid aboard the warship Mistral, which would arrive in Burma’s waters in the middle of this week, the French Foreign Ministry said on Sunday.